Creating a New Moon Ritual To Set Intentions

 Keep it simple, and remember, there’s no one “right” way to do this.
 What’s meaningful for you is what’s sacred.

-How to set your new moon intentions
+How to set intentions in your new moon ritual

 Once you’ve prepared your sacred space, you’re ready to move into your new moon ritual to set your intentions.
 If you've never done a ritual before, no worries!